top of page

 We do not offer guarantee's on our training.
 Dogs are living beings and are often unpredictable.
 We guarantee that we will do our best for you and your dog, and set you up with the best possible tools that we can, but unfortunately we cannot guarantee your dogs behavior.

-What can be addressed through Puppy School?
+What can be addressed through Tutoring?

 What if I have to reschedule?